PPindel/engine-boost-garage/README.md

 ### Cross Browser and Cross Device Testing

-As the biggest market share in Ireland belongs to Chrome and Safari, I focused on this two browsers and didn't forget about others too.
+As the biggest market share in Ireland belongs to Chrome and Safari, I focused on these two browsers and didn't forget about others too.

 ![obraz](https://user-images.githubusercontent.com/114284732/195990724-13650686-9916-41b9-8ce7-30e814cf6355.png)

-The site is fully compatible for all devices using Chrome, Safari, Firefox, Edge or Opera browser.
+The site is fully compatible with all devices using Chrome, Safari, Firefox, Edge, or Opera browser.

 ### Manual Testing